ARTIST STATEMENT: (HELPFUL GUIDELINES)

 - Installing the show.

-- Sitting the gallery, and greeting visitors.
+- Attending your opening reception and greeting visitors.

 - De-installing the show and cleaning the space.